Guillaume PUEL

 CentraleSupélec

-• Deputy Director of Studies, responsible for the Centrale engineering curriculum (2016-2020)
+• Deputy Vice-President, Academic Affairs, in charge of the Centrale engineering curriculum (2016-2020)

 • Head of the DSMSC master's degree, then of the (MS)2SC master's degree (2014-2016)

-• Deputy Head of the 3rd year Mechanics-Aeronautics-Space option in the engineering curriculum (2009-2015)
+• Deputy head of the 3rd year Mechanics-Aeronautics-Space major in the engineering curriculum (2009-2015)

-• Responsible for coordinating all experimental teaching in the engineering curriculum (2007-2015)
+• Coordinator of experimental teaching in the engineering curriculum (2007-2015)

 Research

-• Coordinator of the Characterisation and Multiscale Modelling of Materials theme, MSSMat laboratory (2013-2015)
+• Coordinator of the Multiscale Characterisation and Modelling of Materials scientific axis, MSSMat laboratory (2013-2015)

 Book